krithikha2001/ML-Submission-Repo/Projects/Sourabh Varshney/krithikha/README.md

 This way we can get the desired output with passenger_id and y(predicted).

-A score of 0.84 we get during with random forest classifier model.
+A basic score of 0.84 we get during with random forest classifier model.
+This code got 0.77511